Crude Oil prices to trade lower: Angel Commodities

-According to Angel Commodities, expect oil prices to trade lower today on profit booking at higher levels today while OPEC extends its cap in oil cut by further nine months.
+According to Angel Commodities, expect oil prices to trade lower today continuing its weakness from the previous trading session while profit booking at higher levels will further exert downside pressure.

 Angel Commodities' report on Crude Oil